Komsam19/dataset/README.md

-# dataset
+# lines

 # Running on Local Machine

-In main directory (dataset) folder open cmd and make a new environment, activate this environment and then install all these libraries in current environment.
+In main directory (lines) folder open cmd and make a new environment, activate this environment and then install all these libraries in current environment.

 eg:
 - install required python and pip and then